 If your department does not currently offer such a course, you should collaborate with one or more faculty members and other interested graduate students to organize 20 hours of meeting time investigating the following questions:

 * Please note that TA prep courses do not count as an advanced pedagogy course in your department.

-3) Participate in an Individual Teaching Consultation.
+1. Participate in an Individual Teaching Consultation (ITC)

-- Workshop on Teaching Portfolios
+1. Participate in the Seminar and Workshop on Teaching Portfolios